ShufflerBardOnTheEdge/MemPrO/README.md

     * info_rank_{n}.txt : This contains some information about the orientation.

-    * CG_System_rank_{n} : This folder contains a CG-system built using insane and the rank N config.
+    * CG_System_rank_{n} : This folder contains a CG-system built using Insane4MemPrO and the rank N config.
 It also contains a topology file.
 This is ouputted when using flags -bg and -bg_args, see the section of flags for syntax.

     * PG_potential_curve.png : This is the potential curve for the position of the PG cell wall.
 This is only outputted when you use flag -pg.